waves-exchange/neutrino-utilities/README.md

 pw.setNode('https://nodes.wavesnodes.com', chain='mainnet')
 ```
 Edit the script - insert your node private key and actual base64-encoded script instead of script = 'base64:...' line.
 Edit your beneficiary address (where the 5% of rewards will be sent).
-Run the script, (NOTE there is 30 sec delay between setting the script and calling the constructor), make sure there are no errors
+Run the script (NOTE there is 30 sec delay between setting the script and calling the constructor), make sure there are no errors
 ```
 python3 set_script.py
 ```